openscd/open-scd/doc/classes/_open_scd_.openscd.md

 *Overrides void*

-Defined in src/open-scd-base.ts:168
+Defined in src/open-scd-base.ts:231

-Whewaiting editor is currently waiting for some async work.
+Whether the editor is currently waiting for some async work.

 ___